-In person: The PWSS office is inside the Parliamentary Library at Parliament House.
+In person: The PWSS office is located in M2.105 at Parliament House.
 The PWSS office is staffed from 8:30am-5pm on non-sitting days and from 8:30am-8pm on sitting days.
 PWSS case coordinators are available to meet with you face-to-face or virtually at a time that suits you.

 Meetings can be arranged either at Parliament House or offsite.